pandastrike/panda-kick/README.md

 ## How to use

 When using [panda-cluster][pc] or [Huxley][huxley], a kick server will automatically be set up for you, with an internal address of `kick.<cluster_name>.cluster`.
-You can make requests to the server from anywhere within the the cluster as follows.
+You can make requests to the server from anywhere within the the cluster.

+For POST and PUT requests, the server expects a JSON payload with a `Content-Type` of `application/vnd.kick.record+json`.
+A GET requests yields a JSON payload with the same mime type.

 ### Creating a domain name